 A diverse visitor base means every type of food desired can be found.

-Recommended for famous spots and fine dining.
+Recommended for popular spots and fine dining.

-Not customary or expected within New Zealand.
+Not customary or expected in New Zealand.

 Common in some restaurants for wine (corkage fee).